bsaxen/simuino/README.txt

    You need to have installed packages for ncurses-dev.

 4. Run Simuino:  ./simuino
-   Note - expand the size of your terminal !
+   Note - expand the size of your terminal first.
+Why not maximize it.
+   Simuino will start in Admin Mode.

 5. If this is the first time you start Simuino.
-Type 'c' to enter admin-mode.
    Enter 'conf'  - the configuration is shown in the message window.
    Enter 'sketch <path + your sketch file name>'.
 This will be saved in the config.
+   Simuino will use this information when loading the sketch.

 6. Enter 'load 300' .
 This will create simulation of 300 steps.
 Max steps is 2000

+7. Type 'run' to enter Run Mode.
+In the message window is a list of avaiable commands.
+   Press 's' to step or 'r' to complete a loop.
+Press 'a' to reset and start from step 1.

-8. Enter 'ex' to leave admin-mode.
+8. Press 'q' to leave Run Mode.

-9. Type 'h' if you need to see avalable commands in run-mode
+9. Enter 'exit' if you want to exit Simuino

-10. Start evaluate the simulation by stepping

-Repeat step 6 - 10 if you make any changes in your sketch( i.e. logic, scenario,customized log-text)
+In parallell, you can edit your sketch in a editor.
+Type 'load 123' for loading the sketch and creat a simulation of 123 steps.
+In your sketch, you are able to add/update the scenario data (i.e. digital pin reads, Analog pin reads and Interrupts.
+The possibility to customize log-text, is also done in the sketch.

 --------------------------------------------------
 2. Commands
 --------------------------------------------------
 Commands in Run Mode:
  s  step
- r  run a loop
+ r  run/complete a loop
  g  run complete simulation
  a  re-run simulation
- q  quit anytime, except during execution of a command c  enter admin mode h  show this information
+ q  enter Admin Mode, not during stepping h  show this information

 Commands in Admin Mode:
+ex               exit Simuino
-ex               exit command mode help             show this information load             load configured sketch file run   <steps>    generate simulation of length <steps>
-scen             show scenario data conf             display configuration clear            delete local sketch file and simulation file
+help             show this information load  <steps>    load configured sketch file run              enter Run Mode scen             show scenario data conf             display configuration loop             show loop information clear            delete local sketch file and simulation file

 sketch <file>    set sketch source file, saved in config